 employee goes to fetch a cleanup bucket.
 The presence of the liquid on

-the ground is an unexpected hazard, and should another customer slip and
+the ground is an unexpected hazard, and should another customer

-hazard in a conspicuous and easily visible place, the owner could potentially
+in a conspicuous and easily visible place, the owner could potentially

 fight back against any injury liability claims that may result from someone slipping.

 Much like premises signage, hazards in a workplace must have signage warning

 employees as to the presence of any dangers, and, likewise, many employers